UglyToad/PdfPig/README.md

     string text = page.Text;

 There is a method which provides access to the words.
-This uses basic heuristics and is not reliable or well-tested:
+The default method uses basic heuristics.
+For advanced cases, You can also implement your own `IWordExtractor` or use the `NearestNeighbourWordExtractor`:

     IEnumerable<Word> words = page.GetWords();